bruno-arruda-dev/bruno-arruda-dev/README.md

 <p align="left">
 Hi 👋!
 My name is Bruno Arruda and I'm a web developer from Brazil.

-  - I am passionate about web development and currently study Analysis and Development of Systems at Universidade Paulista.
+  - Front-end web developer professional focused on Next.js, React, TypeScript, Tailwind CSS, and SASS.

   - I am very studious and disciplined, I am looking for my first opportunity as a web developer.
 </p>